5 Options for Filling the Blank Space Above your Sofa

 image above: Design by New Darlings

-I hope this leaves you feeling a bit more inspired and a lot less overwhelmed.
+I hope this blog leaves you feeling a bit more inspired and a lot less overwhelmed.
 Good luck!
-And don't forget to tag me on Social Media to let me know how you're doing styling your big blank walls!
+And don't forget to tag me on IG to let me know how you're doing styling your big blank walls!

 Cheering you on all the way!
 XO